-11.1 Implement the "Building Our Largest Dementia Infrastructure for Alzheimer's" BOLD Act Policy Framework Bill 52076 December 31, 2018.
+- 11.1 Increase drug awareness programs offered to Seniors. - 11.2 Implement the "Building Our Largest Dementia Infrastructure for Alzheimer's" BOLD Act Policy Framework Bill 52076 December 31, 2018.

-Strategy Performance Indicator Responsible Party 11.1a Organize "Alternatives to Pain Medication" talks at the nutrition programs, senior housing, apartment complexes, and assisted living centers. # of participants in lectures. a) MCADA 11.1b Advertise medication collection days, the location of the medication collection boxes, and how to obtain a Deterra Bag for the shut-ins. # of pounds of medication collected annually. # of Deterra bags dispensed. b) Office on Aging Mercer Home Health Care Meals on Wheels 11.3c Organize presentations to seniors on dementia/ Alzheimer's Disease, diagnosis, treatment, community support/resources, caregiver support each year. # of participants attending lectures. c) Alzheimer's Assoc.
-TCNJ 11.3d Design and distribute brochures about dementia/Alzheimer's Disease available for shut-ins. # of flyers distributed to shut-ins. d) Alzheimer Assoc.
-Meals on Wheels Mercer Home Health Care

-Strategy Performance Indicator Responsible Party 11.e Alzheimer Association will lead an educational lecture for CAB members and health care workers on the implications of the new dementia legislation passed in December 2018. # of attendees.Program lecture delivered. e) Alzheimer Assoc.
-GMPHP Community Well 11.f Provide a "Resiliency Enhancement" lecture for seniors at a nutrition center in 2019. # of attendees to program. f) Mercer County Human Services 11.g Provide information to the staff of the senior centers and Meals on Wheels staff, to help them recognize signs and symptoms of stress, and recognize when seniors are in need of support, and how to refer for services. # of attendees to the program. g) Mercer County Human Services.
+Strategy Performance Indicator Responsible Party 11.1a Organize "Alternatives to Pain Medication" talks at the nutrition programs, senior housing, apartment complexes, and assisted living centers. # of participants in lectures. a) MCADA RWJ-Hamilton 11.1b Advertise medication collection days, the location of the medication collection boxes, and how to obtain a Deterra Bag for the shut-ins. # of pounds of medication collected annually. # of Deterra bags dispensed. b) Office on Aging Mercer Home Health Care Meals on Wheels RWJ-Hamilton Princeton Health Department Lawrence Health Department 11.1c Provide a "Resiliency Enhancement" lecture for seniors at a nutrition center in 2019. # of attendees to program. c) Mercer County Human Services RWJ-Hamilton 11.1d Provide information to the staff of the senior centers, Meals on Wheels, and Mobile Meals of Hamilton, to help them recognize signs and symptoms of stress, and recognize when seniors are in need of support, and how to refer for services. # of attendees to the program. d) Mercer County Human Services Office on Aging RWJ-Hamilton